 - Have you leased spaces like mine in the past?

 - What are the most desired amenities by tenants in my property type?

 - What are the strengths and weaknesses of my project, and what suggestions do you have to improve my property?

 5. Does the firm offer services outside of leasing?

-When considering a leasing agent you will also want to consider what other type of services you may need.
+When considering a leasing agent you will also want to consider what other types of services you may need.

 Full service commercial real estate companies offer a wide range of services to their clients.
-Some of the services a full-service commercial real estate company may offer but not limited too include:
+Some of the services a full-service commercial real estate company may offer but are not limited to include:

 - Project Leasing